jaymody/blogposts/2023-02-08-speculative-sampling.md

     --seed 123
 ```

-Which gives a speedup of **2.38** (of course, I have not verified that there is no performance degradation, but qualitatively, the output at least is cohesive and makes sense):
+Which gives a speedup of **2.38** (of course, I have not verified that there is no performance degradation, but qualitatively, the output seems about right):

 ```text
 Autoregressive Decode